 - Financial assurances — Description of financial assurances that will be provided and how they are sufficient to ensure a high level of confidence that the compensatory mitigation project will be successfully completed, in accordance with its performance standards.

-- For compensation sites that will involve only one method of compensatory mitigation, such as creation, the acreage of wetland created may be the simplest measure of value.
-Though the acreage will not change over time, the value would increase by reducing the mitigation ratios applied to the proposed wetland impacts.
+- Option 1 - For compensation sites that will involve only one method of compensatory mitigation – such as creation – the area of wetland created may be the simplest measure of value.
+Though the area will not change over time, the value would increase by reducing the compensation ratios applied to the proposed wetland impacts.
 For example, an applicant proposes to create five acres of Category III wetland.
 As the site meets year-specific performance standards, reduced compensation ratios would be applied to the applicant’s proposed wetland impact.

-- Credits can be assigned based on the anticipated functional lift from various methods of compensation.
-Crediting ratios can be applied to the site for each type of mitigation activity (creation, rehabilitation, etc.) to generate a total credit value for the site.
-When using credits, a compensation ratio, which would reduce over time as the site matures, would be applied to potential impacts to determine how many credits would be used to compensate for a specific impact.
+- Option 2 - Credits can be assigned based on the anticipated functional lift from various methods of compensation.
+Crediting ratios can be applied to the site for each type of compensation activity (creation, rehabilitation, etc.) to generate a total credit value for the site.
+When using credits, a compensation ratio – which would reduce over time as the site matures – would be applied to potential impacts to determine how many credits would be used to compensate for a specific impact.

-If you are considering advance mitigation, contact us to discuss which of these credit determination methods is most appropriate for your specific proposal.
+If you are considering advance mitigation, contact us to discuss which of these credit determination options is appropriate for your specific proposal.

 When an applicant proposes to use credit from their advance mitigation site to compensate for impacts associated with a specific project, the applicant must provide an advance mitigation use plan.
 It should include rationale to the agencies how the advance mitigation site will provide adequate compensation.
 For a detailed list of what should be included in an advance mitigation use plan, see the Interagency Regulatory Guide.

 Based on the documentation provided by the applicant, the regulatory agencies with jurisdiction over the proposed impact will determine the following: